 Case 3: Combination of DIRECT with VLOOKUP to re-organize or retrieve data

 Sometimes we need to transpose vertical data into horizontal data, just as shown in Figure 4.

-And in this kind of situation, VLOOKUP function is often used.
-It is well known that the second argument for VLOOKUP function should be cell range that is to be searched for the first argument.
+And in this kind of situation, the VLOOKUP function is often used.
+It is well known that the second argument for the VLOOKUP function should be the cell range that is to be searched for the first argument.

-Then how can we combine VLOOKUP function with INDIRECT function?
-From below figure, we can see that formula in cell F2 is “=VLOOKUP (F$2, INDIRECT($E3),2,FALSE)”.
+Then how can we combine the VLOOKUP function with the INDIRECT function?
+From the below figure, we can see that formula in cell F2 is “=VLOOKUP (F$2, INDIRECT($E3),2,FALSE)”.